-- (i) are consistent with the RMA and the environmental provisions of this Plan - (ii) are prepared by the users, for the users - (iii) in cases where they are used as conditions in a rule or resource consent, ensure that they satisfy legal tests.
+- (i) are consistent with the RMA and the environmental provisions of this Plan - (ii) are prepared by the users, for the users - (iii) in cases where they are used as conditions^ in a rule^ or resource consent^, ensure that they satisfy legal tests.

-Horizons will recognise codes of practice and other good practice initiatives in one or more of the following ways:
+Horizons The Regional Council will recognise codes of practice and other good practice initiatives in one or more of the following ways:

-- preparing rules that give favourable treatment to activities complying with the code of practice or other good practice initiatives - (ii) granting consents for longer durations for activities complying with the codes of practice or other good practice initiatives - (iii) recognising codes of practice and other good practice initiatives in consent conditions - (iv) reducing compliance monitoring, especially where the codes of practice or other good practice initiatives include a component of independent audit.
+- (i) preparing rules[^] that give favourable treatment to activities complying with the code of practice or other good practice initiatives - (ii) granting consents for longer durations for activities complying with the codes of practice or other good practice initiatives - (iii) recognising codes of practice and other good practice initiatives in consent conditions^ - (iv) reducing compliance monitoring, especially where the codes of practice or other good practice initiatives include a component of independent audit.

-In keeping with its focus on the Big Four issues, Horizons has a particular interest in collaborating with resource users undertaking such activities as forestry, pastoral farming on highly erodible land, dairy farming, pig farming, Territorial Authority utilities and river and drainage scheme works.
+In keeping with its focus on the Big Four issues, Horizons The Regional Council has a particular interest in collaborating with resource users undertaking such activities as forestry, pastoral farming on highly erodible hill country land that is vulnerable to erosion5, dairy farming, pig farming, Tierritorial Aauthority utilities and river and drainage scheme works.
 The purpose of this collaboration is to develop and recognise codes of practice, training programmes and other good practice initiatives that complement changes needed to make progress on the Big Four issues.
-Horizons will also willingly be involved in the preparation of any code of practice or other good practice initiative that is likely to be of environmental benefit in the Region.
+Horizons The Regional Council will also willingly be involved in the preparation of any code of practice or other good practice initiative that is likely to be of environmental benefit in the Region.